top of page

 The Park hosts over 250 species of animals, including mammals, primates, reptiles and birds.

 As mentioned above, the white rhinos are the jewel in the crown.
-You will see them in literally every picture of the Park, gracefully posing in front of the House.
+You will see them literally in every picture of the Park, gracefully posing in front of the House.
 This group of rhinos (called “crush”) is part of a conservation programme that protects threatened species.
-Considering that nine new rhinos were born here, it’s a success!
+Considering that 11 new rhino calves were born here in 11 years, it’s a success!

 Giraffes and zebras are among children’s favourites, as well as giant tortoises, penguins and a family of cheeky meerkats.